Exemption for property sales between related persons

 A corporation is related to a person or group of persons that controls the corporation.
 A person or group of persons controls the corporation when that person or group of persons has the right to elect the majority of the board of directors of the corporation.

-• Example: Three individuals collectively hold 51% of the voting shares of a corporation and have signed an agreement regarding the right to elect the directors of the corporation.
+Example 1: Three individuals collectively hold 51% of the voting shares of a corporation and have signed an agreement allowing them to collectively elect the majority of the directors of the corporation.
 The group of three individuals will have control of the corporation, meaning that the group will be related to the corporation.

 Two related corporations